RomanTheCube/seabus-countdown/README.md

 ## Data Source

-All departure data comes from [TransLink](https://www.translink.ca/), Metro Vancouver's regional transportation authority.
+All departure times come from [TransLink](https://www.translink.ca/), Metro Vancouver's regional transportation authority.
 This is an unofficial third-party app and is not affiliated with or endorsed by TransLink.

 ## Disclaimer